 Hiking in Zion can be a very pleasant and enjoyable experience (you don’t need a permit for day hikes except for The Narrows day hike; overnight stay requires a permit).
 However, it requires advance planning and preparation for strenuous hikes.
 You can choose among a lot of hiking trails: from nice easy hikes to moderate and strenuous wilderness trails.
 Canyoneering, birding, bicycling, backpacking, camping, and rock climbing are among the most popular activities in Zion National Park.
 Beware for summer thunderstorms and flash floods.
 They’re common in Zion and can be very dangerous.

-Quite a popular destination for American and foreign hikers, adventurers and ordinary tourists, Yellowstone attracted just over 3.6 million visitors on average making it the fourth most popular national park in the last ten years.
+Quite a popular destination for American and foreign hikers, adventurers and ordinary tourists, Yellowstone attracted nearly 3.8 million visitors on average making it the fifth most popular national park in the US in the last ten years.
 The increase in the annual recreational visits between 2011 and 2020 exceeds 12% as it was even higher between 2019 and 2011 when it attracted 4.02 mln and 3.4 mln visitors respectively.

 Famous for its exotic ecosystem, Yellowstone offers a huge variety of wildlife including many birds, reptiles, amphibians, fish, and mammals.
 The park is home to 67 different mammals – from large animals like bears, wolves, mountain lions, elk, moose, and bison to smaller creatures such as otters, foxes, chipmunks, and squirrels.
 You can also find beautiful wildflowers and more than 1100 species of other wild plants with attractive appearances and overpowering fragrances.